View Virgie Bonner's Obituary on www.swtimes.com/ and share memories

 Virgie Mae Bonner, 96, passed away Sept.
 6, 2019.
 She was born Aug.
 1, 1923, in Palestine to John F. Dunn and Sally (Burt) Dunn.
 Virgie was a former employee of Acme Cleaners and a member of Bluff Avenue Baptist Church and Order of the Eastern Star.

-She was preceded in death by her husband, Forrest Leo Bonner Sr.; her son, Forrest Leo Bonner Jr.; seven brothers; and three sisters.
+She was preceded in death by her husband, Forrest Leo Bonner Sr.; her son, Forrest Leo Bonne Jr.; seven brothers; and three sisters.

 She is survived by her daughter, Londa Crayton and her husband John of Fort Smith; her granddaughter, Athena Hoffman of Oklahoma City; her great-granddaughter, Anniston Hoffman of Oklahoma City; and her niece, Betty Carlile of Fort Smith.